dizzyme09/Machine-Learning/README.md

-# computer_vision
+# Computer Vision 👁‍🗨
-my personal project for learning computer vision 👁‍🗨
+personal project for learning purposes on computer vision